ReedRawlings/spendless/SpendLess/PRIVACY_POLICY.md

 We may share your information only in the following circumstances:

-- **Service Providers:** With third-party vendors who assist in operating our App (RevenueCat for subscriptions, MailerLite for email)
+- **Service Providers:** With third-party vendors who assist in operating our App (MailerLite for email)
 - **Legal Requirements:** If required by law, court order, or governmental authority
 - **Protection of Rights:** To protect our rights, privacy, safety, or property, or that of our users or others
 - **Business Transfers:** In connection with a merger, acquisition, or sale of assets (you would be notified)